jefdaj/cryptoisland/src/about/index.md

 Welcome to <b>Crypto Island</b>!

-It's your standard programmer blog, but I'll attempt to keep it fun by rambling less and illustrating everything with boats, pirates and the like.
+It's more or less your standard developer blog, totally unrelated to [any][ci2] of [these][ci3] [other][ci4] [crypto][ci5] [islands][ci6].

-Note: unrelated to [any][ci2] of [these][ci3] [other][ci4] [crypto][ci5] [islands][ci6].
+I hope you'll come to associate mine with tutorials, open source, maybe bad drawings of pirates.
-I hope you'll come to associate this one with tutorials, open source code, and the occasional relatively sober utopian idea that isn't uncomfortably colonial or an obvious cash grab.
+And if all goes well, the occasional utopian idea that won't come across as scammy or uncomfortably colonial.

 I go by *jefdaj* online.
 Here are some ways you can contact me: